Trusted by 1000+ companies

 • Immediate Work Rights: Applicants receive provisional work authorization the moment their application is admitted for processing.

-• Permit Duration: Successful candidates receive a 1-year residence and work permit (renewable/modifiable).
+• Permit Duration: Successful candidates receive a 1-year residence and work permit (renewable/modifiable)

 • HR Impact: This unlocks a massive pool of approximately 500,000 workers already in Spain for legal, social-security-compliant hiring.

-The 2026 Regularization: Navigating the "Extraordinary" Window
+The 2026 Regularization: Navigating the Extraordinary Window

 The Spanish Ministry of Inclusion, Social Security, and Migration has confirmed the implementation of a historic Royal Decree (drafted following a Popular Legislative Initiative) to regularize migrants who have integrated into Spanish society but lack formal status.
-For corporate entities, this is not just a humanitarian milestone-it is a strategic labor market shift.

 Core Eligibility Criteria